Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

 (issue imported from #M16491)

-#1 Updated by Xavier Perseguers almost 9 years ago
+#1 Updated by Xavier Perseguers over 9 years ago

 Question is whether we add support for this for the caller (best but needs change in Extbase typically) or if we add this as a global setting in localconf.php (or in fact default_config.php).